uglyrobot/infinite-uploads/readme.txt

 Already being hit with overages or experiencing performance issues because you have a ton of images and huge video or audio files?
 Use Infinite Uploads to free up space.
 Connect and move your entire existing library with a click.

 ### Compatible Media File Types
 If you can upload it to the WordPress Media Library, you can move it to the cloud.
-Files that can be stored and served with Infinite Uploads include:
-- Image (.jpg, .jpeg, .png, .gif, .ico, .webp)
-- Video (.mp4, .m4v, .mov, .wmv, .avi, .mpg, .ogv, .3gp, .3g2, webm)
-- Audio (.mp3, .m4a, .ogg, .wav)
-- Documents (.pdf, .doc, .docx, .ppt, .pptx, .pps, .ppsx, .odt, .xls, .xlsx, .psd)
-- Archive (.zip)
-- Other (.svg)
-- and much more
+Infinite Uploads essentially replaces your WordPress uploads directory with cloud storage, so any theme or plugin that writes files there sends them to the cloud instead!

 ### Smaller More Efficient Hosting
 Transform WordPress into a stateless application ready for the cloud.
 Hosting your media files in the cloud makes your site super portable and makes backups and migrations tiny, fast, and efficient.
 It's the go-to tool to enable usage of advanced hosting architectures like Horizontal Scaling and High Availability.